 One of the best ways to arm yourself against the savvy coin dealer is knowing the wholesale prices he pays for his coins.
 A very widely-used standard in U.S. coins is the Coin Dealer Newsletter, which is printed on grey paper and comes out weekly.
 People also referred to it as the "Grey Sheet," or "CDN."

-Most serious coin dealers subscribe to this publication, which lists the "bid" and "ask" values for every major type of U.S. coin.
+Most professional coin dealers subscribe to this publication, which lists the wholesale values for every major type of U.S. coin and commemorative coins.
 It also carries prices for mint sets, slabbed coins, and banknotes called the "green sheet."

 An important concept to remember when discussing Grey Sheet prices is that we are talking about the wholesale market.
 Two things characterize this market: (1) Most deals for bulk quantities, so the prices don't refer to single coins, and (2) Deals are minimal service transactions.
 You can't go up to a coin dealer who has to appraise and grade your collection for you and expect him to pay Grey Sheet "bid" prices.
 However, the Grey Sheet should give you a good idea of what your coins are worth in a general sense, so you don't sell a $1,000 coin for $200.